girlscript/winter-of-contributing/C_CPP/Competitive Programming/Expression_Evaluation.md

 http://faculty.cs.niu.edu/~hutchins/csci241/eval.htm.

 ```

-Following is the implementation of above algorithm:
+Now we will do the implementation of above algorithm:

 ```

-// CPP program to evaluate a given
+// CPP program to evaluate an expression
-// expression where tokens are
-// separated by space.
+ // here tokens are separated by space.

 #include <bits/stdc++.h>
 using namespace std;

-// Function to find precedence of
-// operators.
 int precedence(char op){
 	if(op == '+'||op == '-')
 	return 1;